turnkeylinux/inithooks/README.rst

 --------------------------------------------------

-On headless deployments the user needs to login as root to complete the appliance initialization process, but how do you login as root if you don't know the random root password?
+On headless deployments the user needs to login as root to complete the appliance initialization process, but how do you login as root?

+Not a problem if you're using OpenNode or ProxMox - those systems prompt you to choose a root password before deploying a TurnKey image.

-On OpenStack you can log in with your configured SSH keypair or retrieve the random root password from the "system log".
+On OpenStack you can log in as root with your configured SSH keypair or retrieve the random root password from the "system log".

-If you're using ProxMox or OpenNode you're in luck because they are already integrated with TurnKey and let you choose your root password.
+Other virtualization / private cloud solutions should be able to use their existing deployment scripts to set the root password, just like they already do with Debian and Ubuntu.

-Other virtualization / private cloud solutions will need to be configured to "preseed" a /etc/inithooks.conf file in the appliance's filesystem before booting it for the first time.
-See below for additional details on the preseeding mechanism.
+Another more advanced option is to "preseed" the /etc/inithooks.conf file in the apliance's filesystem before booting it for the first time.
+This lets you leverage inithooks to pre-configure not just the root password but also the database and application passwords, admin email, domain name, etc.

+However note that using preseeding deactivates the "initilization fence".
+If you're using preseeding TurnKey assumes you've already interacted with the user some other way (e.g., web control panel) to get the preseeded configuration values.

 Preseeding
 ----------

 By default, when an appliance is run for the first time, the firstboot scripts will prompt the user interactively, through the virtual console, to choose various passwords and basic application configuration settings.
-This is what happens in the non-headless builds (e.g., ISO, VMDK, OVF).

-It is possible to bypass this interactive configuration process by creating /etc/inithooks.conf in the appliance filesystem and writing inithooks configuration variables into it before inithooks runs for the first time.
+It is possible to bypass this interactive configuration process by creating /etc/inithooks.conf in the appliance filesystem and writing inithooks configuration variables into it before the first system boot.
 For example:
 ::

     cat>/etc/inithooks.conf<<EOF